-Figure 1 CIIP
+Figure 1 The prediction process of CIIP

-Then the TM cost for each couple of CIIP weighs is calculated using the SAD between the reconstructed samples and the corresponding prediction samples of the template.
-The CIIP weight with minimum TM cost is used to code the CIIP CU.
+Calculate the template cost for each set of weights.The template cost is obtained by calculating the SAD values of the predicted samples and reconstructed samples of the template.

+Select the weights corresponding to the template with the smallest SAD as the weights for CIIP.

 The template cost is calculated based on the Y component and applies to all components.
 If PDPC is not enabled, the method introduced in this contribution will be enabled by default,and does not increase additional bit occupation.

 Simulation results